N0wayN0/Taging/README.md

     Show all files with given tags:
     $ search tag1 AND "tag 2" OR tag3

-    Search for 'word' in path name
+    Search for 'word' in path name:
     $ in_path word

     Get all tags of given file: